Cryptozoology

 Age 31: After a match every Thursday night, the women’s soccer team I’ve joined gathers at an English pub to swallow beer, grub fries, and sing songs.
 I get engaged to the doe-eyed man, his addiction to pornography a problem I can solve.

 Age 32: I have an affair with my fiance’s best friend, who is married to my friend.
 I’m a friend fucking a friend, fucking over friends.
-One night, I’m startled from sleep by an nasty hiss: rot will soon reach the core.
+One night, I’m startled from sleep with a premonitory dream - rot has almost reached the core.
 Two weeks later, I board a plane and fly home, slamming the door on a city that allowed me a decade of growth.

-Age 33: Back in Maine, after a spiritually and financially impoverished winter, I meet a woman who smells like toasted coconut.
-She’s mastered the charcoal grill and howls with approval when I snarl, ripping fat from perfectly seasoned ribs.
+Age 33: Back in Maine, after an impoverished winter, I meet a woman who smells like toasted coconut.
+She’s mastered the charcoal grill and howls with approval when I rip through a rack of ribs.
 We play card games until sunrise, sleep in her backyard tiki, float the river in a dinghy.
-I leave her late-summer, heartbroken.
+I leave her in late summer, heartbroken.
 I’m devastatingly straight.

 Age 34: AffairMan flies across the country with a novella of reasons why we should give our relationship a go.
 Nine months later, we have a daughter.
 Infancy drains me, so I ask my stylist to give me a haircut that will make me look like David Bowie.
 My long hair falls to the ground.

-Age 35: My heart bursts with love for my daughter but the sleepless tedium of new momhood has whittled me down to a nub.
-I discover most new moms feel the same way, except the religious ones, who are lying, and the rich ones, who aren’t.
+Age 35: My heart bursts with love for my daughter but the tedium of early motherhood has whittled me down to a nub.
+I discover most new moms feel the same way, except the religious ones, who are lying, and the rich ones, who have an au pair.

 Age 36: Spontaneity is a raisin in the crack of the couch.
 My daughter’s eyes, a mighty green river.

 Age 37: A Mi’kmaq man who loves men and sushi holds a fat piece of unagi between chopsticks and announces it’s time for me to journey.
 He offers to guide me, but I decline, fretting appropriation.
 He laughs at how white I’m being.
-I befriend Black Water Snake, but write about her carefully.
+He guides me; I befriend Black Water Snake.

 39. I hang art and dig flower beds.
-Organize my closet, scrub floors, cook from scratch, wash and dry endless dishes - small antidotes to our country’s increasing appetite for cannibalizing one other online.
-My husband and I discuss opening our marriage.
+Organize my closet, scrub floors, cook from scratch, wash and dry dishes.
+The country feels like it’s cracked in half.
+My husband and I discuss an open marriage.
 Instead, with his help, I found a nonprofit.
-With tiny acupuncture needles, I try to poke holes in an epidemic of pain.
+With tiny acupuncture needles, I poke holes in an epidemic of pain.

-40. I eat magic mushrooms on my birthday and have repeating panic attacks in a bar strung with too many Edison bulbs.
+40. I eat magic mushrooms on my birthday and have a panic attack in a bar strung with too many Edison bulbs.
 The next morning, after a shower, I examine my body and dislike nothing.
 I do a celebratory dance.
 Within seconds my daughter joins me, celebrating what she doesn’t understand.
+Her laughter spills out the open window.

-41. Chaos erupts in our leaderless country when a pandemic is allowed in with little fight.
-Overnight, my role changes from full-time professional to stay-at-home mom.
-We watch doctors weep on television, people attempting goodbyes, tearful faces on screens, palms against glass.
-My husband, an employee of a business that booms due to circumstances, scurries away to his office after breakfast - a bunker of normalcy.
+41. Chaos erupts in our country when a pandemic is allowed in with little fight.
+Overnight, I go from professional to stay-at-home mom.
+Doctors weep on television.
+From the couch, I watch footage of people pressing their palms against glass, saying goodbye to the dying.
+My husband’s work booms in pandemic circumstances, his home office a bunker of normalcy.
 Spring is long, dull as dishwater, my normal coping skills whisked downstream by a steady current of stress.

-42. A line from Samuel Beckett makes its way to the front of my face, glowing from the page: Ever failed.
+42. A line from Samuel Beckett makes its way to the front of my face: Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better.
 I crack books instead of beer, force myself to read the same sentence over and over, words leapfrogging until they settle.
 I read until I feel alive again.

 43. Back to work I go.
 Back to school she goes.
 Miraculously, we’re still married.
 It takes a year to heal.

-45. A woman harboring the kind of pain that poisons the heart starts a rumor that I’m unfaithful.
-Evidence is my ringless finger, my significant group of male friends, my Thursday nights without my husband.
-I try to talk to her about it, and she bites.
-I spend an entire month pissed off that anger is not understood as a primary emotion, pissed that it’s understood as secondary to grief.
-The only thing making me sad is that I can’t slap her.
+45. A woman with a heart sickened by pain starts a rumor that I’m unfaithful.
+Evidence is my ringless finger, my nights out sans husband.
+I spend an entire month upset that anger is not understood as a primary emotion, and instead only secondary to grief.
+I have Big Fight inside of me, not Unshed Tears.

 46. I walk three miles a day, identifying roadside weeds, observing how they change through the seasons.When someone shows you who they are, believe them.
 I stumble across these words and they free me from a sticky trap.
 Love may not always exalt, but it should never debase.
-I stumble across these words and they remove an old splinter.
-My husband is kind to me as I recover from the trap and splinter, and our friendship comes out of hiding.
+These words free an ancient splinter.
+My husband is kind to me as I recover from trap and splinter, and our friendship comes out of hiding.

-47. I try to avoid becoming infatuated with my own knowledge as much as I try to avoid those who are infatuated with theirs.
-I sit my daughter down and tell her things are often more simple than she’ll be lead to believe, to beware those with a tendency to overcomplicate things to the detriment of a solution.
-She’ll miss me when I’m gone, she says, and saddens.
+47. I try to resist becoming infatuated with my own knowledge as much as I try to resist people infatuated with theirs.
+I warn my daughter against people who overcomplicate things to the detriment of a solution.
+She’ll miss me when I’m gone, she blurts, then saddens.
 I embrace her.
-I won’t be sad, I tease, since I’ll be dead.
-We laugh maniacally at this, gleefully present in our humongous love.
+I won’t be sad since I’ll be dead, I say.
+We laugh maniacally at this, riding a fun wave of love.